Accessing Groups in Newsbin

-When you initially installed the software, you were asked to put in the information for your account on Usenet Storm.
-Some folks end up changing servers or invest in multiple servers.
-Here you can add or change a server if you want.
-You can also set the number of connections and the priority for the server.
+When you initially installed the free Newsbin Pro software, you were asked to put in the information for your Usenet account on Usenet Storm.
+Some folks end up changing news servers or invest in multiple news servers.
+Here you can add or change a server or set the number of connections and the priority for the news server.

 Main Menu: Options: Filters

-You'll notice that in your typical newsgroup there are tens of thousands, sometimes millions of posts to go through.
-Some groups might have over a billion posts.
-Navigating through that can be nearly impossible.
-One way to deal with the volume of posts is to employ filters.
+You'll notice that many times there are tens of thousands, and sometimes millions, of files to go through with Newsbin.
+Some news groups might have over a billion files to download.
+Navigating through that can be nearly impossible with any newsreader client.
+One way to deal with the volume of posts is to employ filters with Newsbin Pro.

 Here you can tell Newsbin to disregard posts that are smaller than a certain size, larger than a certain size, or have exceeded a certain number of cross-posts.
-You can also tell it to accept or disregard posts based on a certain set of self-defined rules.
+You can also tell it to accept or disregard a post based on a certain set of self-defined rules.

 Main Menu: Options: Add Groups

 This is where a lot of the magic happens.
-You'll notice that most Usenet servers have over 100,000 different newsgroups to choose from with new groups and new content being added every day.
+You'll notice that most news servers have over 100,000 different choices to choose from with new categories and new content being added every day.

-The groups that you select from here will show up in the Groups List tab.
+What you select from here will show up in Newsbin Pro's Groups List tab.
 You'll be able to download the headers for these groups and explore the content therein.
 You'll also want to be careful, however.
-Usenet provides users with a truly anonymous way to talk and to share files.
+These forums help to provide users with a truly anonymous way to talk and to share files.
 That can be good and bad.

 In a world where the internet is dominated by major corporations, Usenet is the last true frontier.
-Content of all kinds is shared there, including some that you would never have known existed any other way.
-With ISP's now throttling transfer methods like torrents, Usenet provides a singular way to sidestep their attacks on internet freedom.
+Content of all kinds is shared, including some that you would never have known existed any other way.
+With ISP's now throttling transfer methods like torrents, forums like this provide a singular way to sidestep their attacks on Internet freedom.

-Usenet itself has been around for a long time.
-It was originally conceived of as a message board system and evolved to be able to share binary files.
-While the internet advanced in one direction, Usenet hung around in the background with its legions of faithful users tending the flame that kept it alive using software like Newsbin Pro.
+Having been originally conceived of as a message board system, it evolved to be able to share binary files.
+While the Internet advanced in one direction, Usenet hung around in the background with its legions of faithful users tending the flame that kept it alive using software like Newsbin Pro.

-Today, it remains as awkward as ever to navigate and use for the purpose of file sharing, but it's a vital resource in an era where there is no privacy and major telecom companies can determine what content you access and how you access it.
-For that reason, it's garnered increased interest recently as more users flock to the message boards in search of the privacy they once took for granted.
+Today, it remains as awkward as ever to navigate and use for the purpose of file sharing, but it's a vital resource in an era where there is no privacy and major telecom companies can determine what content you see and how you see it.
+For that reason, it's garnered increased interest recently as more users flock to the message boards looking for the privacy they once took for granted.

 And there's another good reason Usenet has become so popular: it’s actually blazingly fast.
-So with all that in mind, we're going to explore the most efficient way to explore Usenet's many newsgroups using Newsbin.
+So with all that in mind, we're going to explore the most efficient way to start using Newsbin.

-Most providers afford their subscribers a great number of newsgroups to choose from.
+Most providers afford their users a great number of groups to choose from.
 Over 100,000 is common.
 Sorting through them to find what you're looking for can be painful, even with the help of good newsreader software.
-Nonetheless, Newsbin Pro offers some decent features for cutting down your choices.
+Nonetheless, Newsbin Pro offers some decent features for reducing the overwhelming number of options.

 Newsgroups are displayed in a sort of hierarchy.
-For instance, alt.binaries tends to be incredibly popular.
-You can sort out all the options that are in alt.binaries by typing it into the search.
-You can refine your search further from here.
+For instance, alt.binaries.* tends to be incredibly popular.
+You can sort out all the options that are in a hierarchy by typing the term into Newsbin's search box.
+You can refine your query further from here.
 For instance, if you’re looking for pictures, you can select alt.binaries.pictures.

-In addition, Newsbin offers other switches that can further refine a search.
-For instance, you can cut out newsgroups that have less than 10,000 posts.
+In addition, Newsbin offers other features and switches that can further refine a query.
+For instance, you can cut out categories that have less than 10,000 posts.
 It also helps to remove the groups to which you've already subscribed from the list.

-Suffice it to say, a newsgroup is a forum with a number of posts.
-In order to access these posts, you first have to subscribe to the group by adding it to your list.
-This does not mean that you pay for anything more, adding it to your Newsbin Pro software is free and is just called subscribing because your software then keeps up with what comes in to that group.
+In order for a newsreader client to read a group, you first have to subscribe to the group by adding it to your list.
+This does not mean that you pay for anything more, adding it to your Newsbin Pro software is free and is just called subscribing because your newsreader software keeps up with what comes in to that group.
 You can do this from the Add Groups selection under Options from the main menu.
-See Adding Newsgroups to Newsbin for more information.
+See Adding Groups to Newsbin for more information.

-After downloading the headers, you can double-click on the group.
+After you download the headers, you can double-click on the group to read it.
 If you don't see anything in the group, that means one of two things:

-- There have been no new posts in the last several years (or as far back as your provider stores posts).
+- There have been no new posts in the last several years (or as far back as your provider stores data).

-- Newsbin needs to load older posts from the disk.
+- Newsbin Pro needs to load older posts from the disk.

 This can be done using the reload icon, which will let you select a date range for the content that is of interest:

-When you are comfortable with searching Usenet with Newsbin, it is time to try browsing newsgroups.
-Browsing essentially gives you direct access to everything on Usenet.
-If you search for 'sports car' you might miss a post in the group alt.binaries.pictures.automobiles that has a title of '2017 Corvette Stingray', but if you are browsing that newsgroup you will never miss what you want because groups are named by category or interest.
+When you are comfortable with searching Usenet with Newsbin Pro, it is time to try the system for browsing groups.
+Browsing essentially gives you direct access to everything.
+If you search for 'sports car' you might miss a post in the group alt.binaries.pictures.automobiles that has a title of '2017 Corvette Stingray', but if you are browsing that newsgroup you will never miss what you want because they are named by category or interest.

 In Newsbin, click on the 'Groups List' tab that is half way down the left side of the screen.